Can we submit more than one application?

 Should I apply to Making Policy Public or to Public Access Design?

-Currently, Public Access Design projects are limited to New York City-based organizations and constituencies.
+In addition, Public Access Design projects are limited to New York City-based organizations and constituencies.
 Making Policy Public is open to local as well as national and out-of-state issues (although we look for partners that can attend meetings locally).

 Making Policy Public uses a single format – an 8” x 11” pamphlet that unfolds three times to a 32” x 22” poster.
 Public Access Design projects can take the form of a booklet, a motion graphic, an interactive graphic, or a fold-out.
 You may choose which program to apply to based on the format most appropriate to your program.

-If neither of these programs seems like the right fit, but you still would like to work with CUP, you can hire us through our Technical Assistance program.
+If neither of these programs seems like the right fit but you still would like to work with CUP, you can hire us through our Technical Assistance program.

 Find out more about Making Policy Public